NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Correlation parameters
 ^^^^^^^^^^^^^^^^^^^^^^

-The second and third lines in ``stereo.default`` define what correlation metric *(normalized cross correlation)* we'll be using and how big the template or kernel size should be *(21 pixels square)*.
+The option ``corr-kernel`` in ``stereo.default`` define what correlation metric *(normalized cross correlation)* we'll be using and how big the template or kernel size should be *(21 pixels square)*.
 A pixel in the left image will be matched to a pixel in the right image by comparing the windows of this size centered at them.

 Making the kernel sizes smaller, such as 15 |times| 15, or even 11 |times| 11, may improve results on more complex features, such as steep